allegheny-college-cmpsc-480-fall-2020/assignment-3-professional-documents/README.md

   * is included in this repository as a `.pdf` or `.docx` file (preferably a `.pdf` to preserve your formatting) in the `writing` directory
 2. A text-only version of the resume as a `.txt` or `.rtf` file
 3. Draft work completed as part of class activities in the `draft` folder
+4. A copy of the original posting/program requirements that you used to tailor this document

 ## Preparation for activities